logo

 Master’s in Marriage and Family Therapy

 Master’s in marriage and family therapy programs are often shortened as MFT (Marriage and Family Therapy), MAMFT (Master of Arts in Marriage and Family Therapy), or MSMFT (Master of Science in Marriage and Family Therapy).
 Specializations with a master’s in marriage and family counseling include couples therapy, family therapy, child and adolescent family therapy, and general family therapy.
 Marriage and family therapy can also include one-on-one counseling to help individuals improve their relationship skills.
-A master’s in marriage and family therapy plus supervised experience is the requirement to earn a license in this field in all 50 states.
+To earn a license in the filed, all 50 states require a master’s in marriage and family therapy plus supervised experience.
 Read more about programs in marriage and family therapy on our degree guide.

 Master’s in Mental Health Counseling

 Mental health counseling, also known as professional counseling or clinical counseling, can touch on all aspects of counseling practice from individual therapy to family therapy to group therapy.
 There are numerous types of master’s degree programs in this field, including Master of Science in Counseling (MSC), Master’s in Professional Counseling (MPC), Master of Arts in Clinical Mental Health Counseling (MACMHC), and Master of Science in Clinical Mental Health Counseling (MSCMHC).
 Specializations in mental health counseling include behavioral counseling, eating disorders, anxiety, parenting, and focus areas that treat a full range of social and emotional disorders.
-To practice clinical counseling independently, a master’s degree is the minimum requirement for a license.
+A master’s degree is the minimum requirement for a license to practice counseling independently.
+Many states require accreditation by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) or the equivalent.
 Our Mental Health Counseling Degree Guide shares more in-depth information about degrees and opportunities in this field.
 If you’re interested in online study, be sure to visit our guide to and ranking of online LMHC programs.

 Master’s in Rehabilitation Counseling

-Rehabilitation counseling is the area of counseling that focuses on helping clients adapt to disabilities in order to lead a fulfilling life.
-Common terms for this degree including Master of Clinical Rehabilitation Counseling (MCRC), Master of Arts in Rehabilitation Counseling (MARC), and Master of Science in Rehabilitation Counseling (MSRC).
+Rehabilitation counseling focuses on helping clients adapt to disabilities in order to lead a fulfilling life.
+Common terms for this degree include Master of Clinical Rehabilitation Counseling (MCRC), Master of Arts in Rehabilitation Counseling (MARC), and Master of Science in Rehabilitation Counseling (MSRC).
 As most states include rehabilitation counseling within the practice of professional counseling, a master’s degree is typically required for practice.
 A handful of states license rehabilitation counselors separately from other professional counselors and many others recognize the Certified Rehabilitation Counselor Examination (CRCE) from the Commission on Rehabilitation Counselor Certification (CRCC) as a qualifying exam for mental health counseling licensure.
 While there may be jobs in the rehabilitation counseling field that do not require a master’s degree, a master’s can still be a stepping stone to more advanced careers.
-Specialties for a master’s in rehabilitation counseling tend to focus on specific emotional, behavioral, or physical disabilities, and/or practice with specific age groups, such as children, adults, or the elderly.
-Take a look at our guide to rehabilitation counseling degrees to find out more.
+Specialties for a master’s in rehabilitation counseling tend to focus on specific emotional, behavioral, or physical disabilities, and/or practice with specific age groups, such as children, adults, or older people.
+Read our guide to rehabilitation counseling degrees to find out more.

 Master’s in School Counseling

 School counselors work with children and adolescents in K-12 schools, providing counseling that touches on emotional-social development, academic choices, career choices, and more.
-At the master’s level, this degree frequently takes the form of a Master of Education (M.Ed) with a concentration in school counseling, though Master of Science (MS) and Master of Arts (MA) programs are also offered.
-Earning a master’s in school counseling is required to become licensed as a school counselor in all 50 states.
+At the master’s level, this degree frequently takes the form of a Master of Education (M.Ed.) with a concentration in school counseling, though you can pursue a Master of Science (MS) or a Master of Arts (MA) program.
+All 50 states require a master’s in school counseling to become licensed as a school counselor.
 Our school counseling degree resource provides further information on opportunities with a school counseling degree.

 Master’s in Substance Abuse Counseling

 Substance abuse counselors specialize in helping people overcome addictions.
-Frequently-used terms for a master’s in substance abuse counseling include Master’s in Addictions Counseling (MAC), Master of Health Sciences (MHS), and Master of Professional Studies (MPS).
+Frequently-used titles for a master’s in substance abuse counseling include Master’s in Addictions Counseling (MAC), Master of Health Sciences (MHS), and Master of Professional Studies (MPS).
 A master’s degree in substance abuse is not always a requirement to become licensed or work in this field.
 However, it is widely recognized as a professional degree that can lead to wider career opportunities compared to undergraduate-level study.
-It is also possible to earn a master’s degree in professional or clinical mental health counseling to work in substance abuse counseling.
+It is also possible in some states to work in substance abuse counseling by earning a master’s degree in professional or clinical mental health counseling.
 Read our Substance Abuse Counseling Degree Guide to learn more.

 On-Campus Counseling Master’s Degree Programs